zzacong/ITECH2306-Lab-Assignment-1/README.md

 V5.14 by Zac
 - Rearrange code in LoadRatePayers, LoadProperties, QueryRatePayer classes to implement OOP concept
 - Reduce lines of codes

+V5.15 by Zac
+- Reformat output of toString methods on all property types to show information of extra services where needed